In this blog post I’m going to put Robusta under the spotlight for a change, and delve into what this mysterious bean is all about.

 How about these two?
 Can you tell the difference?
 Before you start guessing, they’re actually both Arabica (just different grades).

 I wouldn’t blame you for thinking the bean on the right was Robusta as it does appear shorter and thicker.
-However, this is just to show you how difficult it can be to distinguish different species of coffee.
+However, this is just to show you how difficult it can be to distinguish different species.

 With that being said, let’s get into some clearer differences between the two…